HoSHIZA/NanoTween/README.md

-# NanoTween - asset embedded tweening system.
+# NanoTween - embedded tweening system.

 A tweening system designed to be embedded in third-party assets.
 There can be any number of copies, as long as the namespaces and assemblies in which they are embedded are different.